 - Photos of the injury site (throughout the healing process)

 - Video of the injury site (throughout the healing process)

 - Eyewitness accounts

 Do not assume that your injury is not compensable because of the nature of your accident.
 Even if you were partially at fault, you can still recover compensation for your injuries and damages so long as you were less than 50% at fault.

 Insurance companies may try to dispute liability, though.
 You do not have to simply accept their account of what happened if it puts you at 50% or more responsible.
 It is possible to provide additional evidence and documentation that supports what really happened, bringing your liability below the 50% threshold for compensation.
 Taking on this challenge when you are already dealing with your own recovery is not easy, so you should be sure that you have the right guidance and support on your side.

 Living through the accident or incident that led to your disfigurement was already difficult enough.
 Being asked to relive that experience over and over again as you try to prove your personal injury claim creates an unfair emotional burden that you must carry.
 The good news is that you do not have to carry it alone, as it is possible to secure compensation for disfigurement.

-At Krzak Rundio Law Group, we are dedicated to helping injury victims in their fight to recover the compensation they deserve.
+At Krzak Rundio Gorman, Injury Attorneys, we are dedicated to helping injury victims in their fight to recover the compensation they deserve.
 If an accident upended your life, caused serious injuries, or left you disfigured, we are here to help.
 The headache and challenge of working with the insurance company goes away when you have knowledgeable and compassionate attorneys who are on your side.